 “Ships that pass in the night, and speak [to] each other in passing, Only a signal shown and a distant voice in the darkness; So on the ocean of life, we pass and speak one another, Only a look and a voice, then darkness again and a silence.”

-- I met a girl today who was visiting from Canada.
+- I met a nice woman today who was visiting from Canada.
 She’ll be traveling back home in a few days, so like two ships passing in the night, I doubt I’ll see her again anytime soon.

-- I saw an old friend from high school when I was out shopping at the mall.
-I wanted to go say hi, but I lost sight of him for a few seconds and he disappeared.
-It was like two ships passing at night.
+- I saw an old friend from high school while I was shopping at the mall.
+I wanted to say hello, but before I could he disappeared into the crowd; it was like two ships passing at night.

 Note: KYP has the meaning of numerous phrases and sayings, and their origin too!
 However, concerning the origin, I want to briefly mention something about the quotes you see on here.
 The purpose of these quotes is to give an idea on the phrase’s age.
 It does not necessarily mean the expression originated from that source or even that year.
 It simply means the phrase is at least as old as the quote, that is all.